planess/offline-backend-angular/projects/offline-network/README.md

 - `includeServerOff`: `boolean = false` - either server's 500 errors would use the cache. `true` -
   use cache!

+# Troubleshooting

+#### _Everytime an error "Cache for {key} key is broken!" occurs in browser console_

+Most likely DB data is corrupted for some reason.
+Clear the storage: open browser inspector - tab "Application" - expand IndexedDB storage - delete "offline-network-db" database and refresh page.

 # Changelogs

 [Read the last changes](./CHANGELOG.md) if you need to upgrade package version.